singram/cucumber_characteristics/README.md

 Possible solutions

-1. Introduce new hook point for all true step invokations irregardless of context.
+1. Introduce new hook point for all true step invocations regardless of context.
 2. Adjust table_cell hooks to include 'null' cells when considering steps without definitions.
 3. Include profile information in runtime master object to parse out at end.

 As it turns out it was pretty simple to enhance the runtime object to reliably return profile information.

-## Developement
+## Development

 1. Install development environment